bwt-dev/libbwt/README.md

 files are available for download from the [releases page](https://github.com/bwt-dev/libbwt/releases) for Linux, Mac, Windows and ARMv7/8.

-> ⚠️ The pre-built library files are meant to enable quick experimentation.
+> ⚠️ The pre-built libraries are meant to make it easier to get started.
 If you're integrating bwt
 > into real-world software, [building from source](#building-from-source) is *highly* recommended.

 #### Electrum-only variant